iter8-tools/iter8/mkdocs/docs/tutorials/load-test-grpc/unary.md

 ```

 ## 3. Run experiment
 We will load test and validate the gRPC sample service with `host` value `127.0.0.1:50051`, fully-qualified method name (`call`) `helloworld.Greeter.SayHello`, and defined by the Protocol Buffer file located at the `protoURL`.
-We will specify that the gRPC requests made by the Iter8 experiment will include `{'name': 'frodo'}` as the `data`.
-We will also specify that the error rate (`SLOs.error-rate`) must be 0, the mean latency (`SLOs.latency/mean`) must be under 50 msec, the 90th percentile latency (`SLOs.latency/p90`) must be under 100 msec, and the 97.5th percentile latency (`SLOs.latency/p'97.5'`) must be under 200 msec.
+We will specify that the error rate (`SLOs.error-rate`) must be 0, the mean latency (`SLOs.latency/mean`) must be under 50 msec, the 90th percentile latency (`SLOs.latency/p90`) must be under 100 msec, and the 97.5th percentile latency (`SLOs.latency/p'97.5'`) must be under 200 msec.

 Run the experiment as follows.